Jurgen Faust: Work

-He started his professional career 1986-1999 as the Co-Founder, Co-Director and faculty of the Kunstseminar Metzingen (now University of Applied Sciences Schwaebisch Hall).
+He started his professional career 1986-1999 as the co-founder, co-director and faculty of the Kunstseminar Metzingen (now University of Applied Sciences Schwaebisch Hall).

 In 1997 he became Dean at the Department of arts and Media at the University of Applied Sciences Metzingen.
-In 1998 he worked as a Visiting Professor at the CSU, Cleveland State University.
+In 1998 he worked as a visiting professor at the CSU, Cleveland State University.

 At the Cleveland Institute of Art, Design and Media Design he worked as a Professor from 1999 until 2006.
-Meanwhile, he got appointed as Dean of Integrated Media Environment and was responsible for T.I.M.E (Technology and Integrated Media–where he was also the Chair from 2000–2006), and for the redesign of curricula in Print Media, Drawing, Illustration, Communication Design as well as Biomedical Communication.
+Meanwhile, he got appointed as Dean of Integrated Media Environment and was responsible for T.I.M.E (Technology and Integrated Media–where he was also the chair from 2000 to 2006), and for the redesign of curricula in Print Media, Drawing, Illustration, Communication Design as well as Biomedical Communication.

 In spring 2005 he was also responsible for Visual Communication, Medical and Scientific Illustration.
 As Dean of Academic Affairs and Chief Academic Officer he worked from January until December 2006 at the CEDIM in Monterrey, Mexico, and from January until June 2007 he worked as the Professor of Design and Design Theory at the Monterrey Tecnologico.

 Since May 2007 he is the Chief Academic Officer at the Istituto Europeo di Design (IED), Group, Milan (Italy) and works as Professor for Media Design at the University of Applied Sciences Munich, MF Munich.

 Since August 2006 he has been Professor for Digital Media and since October 2008 Dean at the Macromedia University of Applied Sciences for media and communication.

 From 2008 - 2013 he was the Dean at MHMK, Munich, Germany.